awsdocs/aws-codecommit-user-guide/doc_source/how-to-commit-comment.md

 ### To create a comment on a commit<a name="how-to-commit-comment-cli-comment"></a>

 1. Run the post\-comment\-for\-compared\-commit command, specifying:
-   + The AWS CodeCommit repository's name \(with the `--repository-name` option\)\.
+   + The name of the CodeCommit repository \(with the `--repository-name` option\)\.
-   + The full commit ID of the 'after' commit, to establish the directionality of the comparison \(with the `--after-commit-id `option\)\.
+   + The full commit ID of the after commit, to establish the directionality of the comparison \(with the `--after-commit-id `option\)\.
-   + The full commit ID of the 'before' commit, to establish the directionality of the comparison \(with the `--before-commit-id` option\)\.
+   + The full commit ID of the before commit, to establish the directionality of the comparison \(with the `--before-commit-id` option\)\.
    + A unique, client\-generated idempotency token \(with the \-\-client\-request\-token option\)\.
    + The content of your comment \(with the \-\-content option\)\.
    + A list of location information about where to place the comment, including:
      + The name of the file being compared, including its extension and subdirectory, if any \(with the filePath attribute\)\.
      + The line number of the change within a compared file \(with the filePosition attribute\)\.
-     + Whether the comment on the change is "before" or "after" in the comparison between the source and destination branches \(with the relativeFileVersion attribute\)\.
+     + Whether the comment on the change is before or after in the comparison between the source and destination branches \(with the relativeFileVersion attribute\)\.

    For example, to add the comment *"Can you add a test case for this?"* on the change to the *cl\_sample\.js* file in the comparison between two commits in a repository named *MyDemoRepo*: